tommy-carlier/www.tcx.be/_posts/2006-02-17-years-months-days.md

 ---
 layout: post
-title: Years, months and days between 2 dates
+title: "Years, months and days between 2 dates"
 ---

 Here you can find a method that can calculate the years, months and days between 2 dates.